komalsrathi/rnaseq-batch-correction/analyses/TMBanalysis/README.md

       - Calculates VAF
       - Filters based on variant_classification column

+  2. Reads in config file and defines metadata specific fields/columns and variants  list etc.

-  2. Reads in a target config file and determines `experimental strategy` from metadata file.
-MAF  variants  are filtered within this target file and the BED length is calclulated
+  3. Reads in a target config file and determines `experimental strategy` from metadata file.
+MAF  variants  are filtered within this target file and the BED length is calculated

-  3. Calculates TMB
+  4. Calculates TMB
       - Calculates TMB based on `((# of variants)*1000000) / size of BED)`
       - Prints out the samplename, TMB, counts and disease type for every sample